AeonShift-Magic/web-points-calculator/README.md

 ```bash
 symfony server:start -d
 ```
-...or use Docker and build this inside a container.
+...or use Docker and build this inside containers:
+- Apache 2 / NginX
+- PHP 8.4+
+- MySQL 8.0+ / MariaDB 10.6+

 You can access the application at `http://localhost:8000` (or another port if 8000 is already used).